devconcept/ng-shopping-cart/README.md

 An Angular component library to create shopping carts.
 Based on it's predecessor for Angular.js with tons of improvements.

-> This is a work in progress.
-We are now in beta and getting close to a stable release.

 # Features

 - All the previous components with more features.